openshift/pagerduty-short-circuiter/README.md

 ```
 $ make test tests
 ```
 This command runs all the command tests.
-The test suite uses the [Ginkgo](https://onsi.github.io/ginkgo/) to run comprehensive tests using Behavior-Driven Development (“BDD”) style via [Ginkgo framework](https://onsi.github.io/ginkgo/).
+The test suite uses the [Ginkgo](https://onsi.github.io/ginkgo/) to run comprehensive tests using Behavior-Driven Development.

 ## Maintainers
 - Krishnanunni B (krb@redhat.com)